daohongliu/open-whisper/README.md

 2. **Hotkeys:**
    - **Windows+Alt+Space**: Hold to record, release to stop recording and transcribe
-   - **Ctrl+Alt+V**: Replay the last transcription
    - **Ctrl+Alt+Q**: Quit the application

 ## How It Works
 - The AutoHotkey script automatically starts the Python Flask server in the background
 - Audio is recorded from the default microphone using PyAudio
 - Audio is transcribed using the selected Whisper model (default: `base.en`)
-- The transcribed text is automatically typed into whatever application has focus
+- The transcribed text is automatically copied to your clipboard for easy pasting
 - Communication between AutoHotkey and Python happens via HTTP requests to localhost

 ## Model Selection